 Community planning involves: citizens, neighborhood groups, businesses, stakeholder, land developers, and contractors along with Borough staff, and appointed and elected officials.
 The Town Council are elected officials.
-The Town Council appoints citizens to serve on the Board of Health, Building Code Board of Appeals, Curb & Sidewalk Compliance Committee, Elm Street Advisory Council, Housing Commission, Parking, Traffic & Street Light Committee, Planning & Zoning Commission, and the Zoning Hearing Board.
+The Town Council appoints citizens to serve on the Board of Health, Building Code Board of Appeals, Curb & Sidewalk Compliance Committee, Housing Commission, Parking, Traffic & Street Light Committee, Planning & Zoning Commission, and the Zoning Hearing Board.
 These groups help process various parts of the planning and community development process.
-The Land Use and Community Development staff works with everyone to insure that the process is well executed.
+Land Use and Community Development staff works with everyone to insure that the process is well executed.
 The Assistant Borough Solicitor is appointed to work with this department as well.

 There are four (4) main areas of concentration in this department:

 |The Codes Office is responsible for enforcing the Property Maintenance Code, Rental Property Code, Brush, Grass, Weeds Code and PA Retail Food Facility Safety Act as well as the Uniform Construction Code, which is enforced by the Borough’s state-certified third party code enforcement agency, Pennsylvania Municipal Code Alliance (PMCA).
 PMCA personnel also enforce the Rental Property Code with administrative support from the Codes Office.|

 |The Community and Economic Development Office is responsible for the administration of Community Development Block Grants and HOME Investment Partnership Program grants.
 The office also provides outreach and technical assistance for a variety of downtown and borough-wide economic development projects.|